aldo-gutierrez/bitmasksorter/README.md

 A typical optimized Radix Sorter for integers (32 bits) could use 8bits (words/digits) and needs 4 iterations of Count Sort, with the BitMask we can reduce the iterations to 1 in some cases.

-Ska Sort as I understand is an optimized C++ radix sort but is in place.
-RadixBitSorter is not an in place sorter as it uses and aux buffer.
+Ska Sort as I understand is an optimized C++ radix sort, It uses American Flag sort but one Byte a time is an In place sort but not stable.

+RadixBitSorter is not in place as it uses and aux buffer, and is a stable sorter

-RadixBitSorter is tipically faster than SkaSort, but when the bitmask is of size 30-32 bits then it can have similar or a little lower performance than SkaSort.
+RadixBitSorter is typically faster than SkaSort, but when the bitmask is of size 30-32 bits then it can have similar or a little lower performance than SkaSort.

 Radix Bit Sorter Optimizations: